resurfaceio/logger-java/README.md

 This works for Tomcat, Jetty and other application servers that support standard servlet filters.
 Unlike the example for Spark above, this requires no changes to your app, and logs response headers that are not seen by the app.

-This logger performs some basic filtering: it ignores redirects (304 response codes), and only logs responses for content types matching a predefined list (including 'text/html' and 'application/json').

 Start by <a href="#installing_with_maven">installing the library</a> or by simply copying resurfaceio-logger-X.X.X.jar into the appropriate /lib directory. (no other dependencies required)